Economy of the Democratic Republic of the Congo: Copper and cobalt

 Katanga Mining Limited, a London-based company, owns the Luilu Metallurgical Plant, which has a capacity of 175,000 tonnes of copper and 8,000 tonnes of cobalt per year, making it the largest cobalt refinery in the world.
 After a major rehabilitation program, the company restarted copper production in December 2007 and cobalt production in May 2008.

 Informal sector

 Much economic activity occurs in the informal sector and is not reflected in GDP data.

 Transport

 Ground transport in the Democratic Republic of Congo has always been difficult.
 The terrain and climate of the Congo Basin present serious barriers to road and rail construction, and the distances are enormous across this vast country.
-Furthermore, chronic economic mismanagement and internal conflict has led to serious under-investment over many years.
+Furthermore, chronic economic mismanagement and internal conflict have led to serious under-investment over many years.

-On the other hand, the Democratic Republic of Congo has thousands of kilometres of navigable waterways, and traditionally water transport has been the dominant means of moving around approximately two-thirds of the country.
+On the other hand, the Democratic Republic of Congo has thousands of kilometres of navigable waterways, and traditionally, water transport has been the dominant means of moving around approximately two-thirds of the country.